sjunepark/ai-development-system/knowledge_manager_instructions.md

 5. **Update Regularly**
    - Add new routing rules as new knowledge areas are created
    - Remove or update outdated routing rules
-   - Reorganize based on Windsurf's actual usage patterns
+   - Reorganize based on Development Agent's actual usage patterns

 ### Example Update Workflow